^

 Old tuberculosis

-• symptoms of a chronic pulmonary heart;
+• symptoms of chronic pulmonary heart disease;

 • development of bronchiectasis;

-• inclinations to hemoptysis and pulmonary hemorrhage;
+• tendency to hemoptysis and pulmonary hemorrhage;

 • amyloidosis of internal organs.